Kelvur/my-config/frontend-environment-linux.md

 ### Allow large number of watchers

-- To see how much watchers per user are:
+- To see how many watchers per user are:
 ```bash
 cat /proc/sys/fs/inotify/max_user_watches
 ```
-- To set how much watchers per user:
+- To set how many watchers per user:
 ```bash
 sudo nano /etc/sysctl.conf
 # go to the line: fs.inotify.max_user_watches or go to the botton and type the number of watchers